 SIX BY SONDHEIM

 Stephen Sondheim’s frequent collaborator, James Lapine, directed this 2013 HBO documentary exploring the composer-lyricist’s prolific career.
 Lapine executive-produced the film with Frank Rich.
-Sondheim offers a glimpse into the creation of such songs as “Something's Coming,” “Opening Doors,” “Send in the Clowns,” “I’m Still Here,” “Being Alive” and “Sunday.”
-The documentary is punctuated with a series of musical performances from stars including Audra McDonald, Darren Criss, Jeremy Jordan, America Ferrera and more.
+Sondheim offers a glimpse into the creation of such songs as West Side Story’s “Something's Coming,” Merrily We Roll Along’s “Opening Doors,” A Little Night Music’s “Send in the Clowns,” Follies’ “I’m Still Here,” Company’s “Being Alive” and Sunday in the Park With George’s “Sunday.”
+The documentary is punctuated with a series of musical performances from stars including Audra McDonald, Darren Criss, Jeremy Jordan, America Ferrera, and more.
 (86 minutes)

-Available on: HBO Go, YouTube, iTunes, Vudu, Google Play
+Available on: HBO Now, YouTube, iTunes, Vudu, Google Play, Amazon Prime

 LIFE AFTER TOMORROW

-Available on: YouTube, Amazon Video, and Google Play
+Available on: YouTube, Amazon Prime, and Google Play

 EVERY LITTLE STEP

-This backstage look at the 2006 Broadway revival of A Chorus Line documents the hopes and dreams as the latest round of dancers audition for a spot on the line.
+This backstage look at the 2006 Broadway revival of A Chorus Line goes meta in documenting the hopes and dreams of the latest round of dancers auditioning for a spot on the line to play dancers auditioning for a spot on the line.
 Directed and produced by James D. Stern and Adam Del Deo, along with executive producer John Breglio (who controls rights to the landmark musical), Every Little Step provides an intimate look at the rigors of the audition process, and the highs and lows that come with it.
-The 2008 film also explores the late Michael Bennett’s creation of the original production.
+The 2008 doc also explores the late Michael Bennett’s creation of the original production.
 The documentary includes testimonials from A Chorus Line's initial workshop tapes, which feature the voices of the original 1975 cast members.
-(96 minutes)
+(93 minutes)

-Available on: Netflix DVD, Amazon Video, YouTube, Vudu, and Google Play
+Available on: Amazon Prime, Vudu, Google Play, YouTube

 FOLLIES IN CONCERT